Hawzen/hdp/README.md

 |             256 | nan                |               nan | 🤯                | 🤯                 | -                 | Invalid argument (os error 22)                   |                  nan |

 ### What’s up with these failures?
 Most protocol numbers worked fine—the OS saw the packet, looped it back, and my server received it without an issue.
-But a few of them outright failed at different points in the stack
+But a few of them outright _failed_ at different points in the stack
 - **Protocols 1, 2, and 6 failed at the server side**.
 Meaning: the client successfully sent them, but the server never saw them
 - **Protocols 50 and 51 failed at the client side**.
 The OS refused to even send them
 - **Protocol 256 didn't even make it past the `socket()` call**

 But *why?* What’s making the OS treat these packets differently?
 ### Syscalls: What actually matters
-One of the most useful debugging techniques I learnt early on when dealing with low-level code is to trace the *system calls* a process is making
+One of the most useful debugging techniques I learnt debugging this stuff is, when dealing with low-level code, trace the *system calls* a process is making

 A [system call](https://en.wikipedia.org/wiki/System_call) for the uninitiated is just a function that allows applications to request privileged resources from the OS—whether that’s opening a file, allocating memory, or, in our case, sending a packet over the network

 In my Rust code I use a library called [`socket2`](https://docs.rs/socket2/latest/socket2/index.html) which implements a pretty wrapper over the system calls provided by my OS.
-And to send a packet, I request a socket—which you can think of as just a special file descriptor my code can use to write in to communicate over the network
+And to send a packet, I request a socket—which you can think of as just a special file my code can write in to communicate over the network

 Here's what the client would do:
 ```c